-Between 1965 and 1972, 8 individuals were involved in 13 different human experiments.
+Between 1965 and 1972, 8 individuals were involved in 18 different human experiments.
 All eight were employees of the Idaho Division of the Atomic Energy Commission.
 In four experiments, subjects inhaled Argon-41; in nine experiments, subjects swallowed capsules containing microcurie amounts of radioactivity.
 These experiments were funded and carried out by the Atomic Energy Commission.

-The objective of this experiment was to calibrate instruments that measure radioactive substances inside the human body; such instruments are usually used to examine workers accidentally exposed or hospital patients receiving radioactive material for diagnostic purposes.
+The objective of this experiment was to calibrate instruments that measure radioactive substances inside the human body; such instruments are usually used to examine workers accidentally exposed or hospital palients receiving radionctive material for diagnostic purposes.
 A secondary objective of the experiments was to examine the metabolism of radionuclides ingested or inhaled by humans.

-Some of these experiments were reported in scientific papers.
-In the first set of experiments, one subject was fed one microcurie of Manganese-54; another subject was fed an unspecified amount of Iodine-131 (J.I.
+Some of these experiments were reported in scientific the first set of experiments, one subject was led one mit Manganese-54; another subject was fed an unspecified amount of 1/ dine-131 (J.I.
 Anderson and D.G.
-Olson, Health Physics 13, 719-732, 1967) In a second set of experiments, individual subjects were fed 3.5 microcuries of Cesium-132, 1.9 microcuries of

-Potassium-42, or 1.1 microcuries of Manganese-54.
+Olson, Health Physics 13, 719-7.42, 1967).
+In a second set of experiments, individual subjects were fed 3.5 microcuries of Cesium-132, 1.9 microcuries of Potassium-42, or 1.1 microcuries of Manganese-54.
 In addition, 4 subjects inhaled Argon-41 in amounts of 1.3 to 2.2 microcuries (D.G.
 Olson, Health Physics 14, 439-447, 1968).
 In a third experiment, one subject was fed 1.5 microcuries each of Cobalt-60 and Cesium-137 (J.I.
 Anderson and D.G.
 Olson, Health Physics 23, 325-332, 1972).